-(Jonah 1:12) He said to them, "Pick me up and hurl me into the sea; then the sea will quiet down for you, for I know it is because of me that this great tempest has come upon you."
+(Jonah 1:12) And he said unto them, Take me up, and cast me forth into the sea; so shall the sea be calm unto you: for I know that for my sake this great tempest is upon you.

 Jonah went to sea to escape obeying God, and through the sea God punished him and led him to repent.
 Such punishment can be called "the Lord's discipline."
 Similar to a parent who disciplines a child (not to make him suffer, but to save him).
 Jonah admitted the fault was his, and he deserved the punishment they too were suffering because of him.
 He said the solution was for them to obey God and throw him into the sea.